Authing/docs/docs/en/guides/basics/platform-guide/integrate-with-regular-web-app.md

   "/auth/callback",
   passport.authenticate("oidc", {
     successRedirect: "/user",
-    failureRedirect: "/403",
+    failureRedirect: "/403"
   })
 );
 ```

-When calling `passport.authenticate` when accessing `/login`, the system will redirect to the online login address of Approw OIDC Provider:
+When calling `passport.authenticate` when accessing `/login`, the system will redirect to the online login address of Authing OIDC Provider:

 ![](./images/login-page-1.png)

 After logging in using any of these login methods, the browser will redirect to `http://localhost:3000/auth/callback` (this is the callback link configured in the application details in the first step).
-Here, the user information will be obtained from the Approw server.
+Here, the user information will be obtained from the Authing server.
 After obtaining the user information successfully, it will redirect to the `/user` route.

 ### Finish logic code of showing user information